Oh, You’re A CEO? Who’s Your Coach?

 And how can they when they’re an outside entity?
 Not even a real part of your organization, but a virtual stranger that’s just offering you canned action steps based on your self-identified issues?

 That leads to a feeling of frustration, like you’re just spinning your wheels, getting no actual results, or worse, like you are a failure as a leader.
 Unlike sports coaches, many business coaches don’t take the time to understand you and your team.
 Frequently, they get feedback from you directly and do not see you in action every day to observe your strengths and weaknesses.
 They’re not there with you when you’re tackling the many challenging situations you face to point out something you did that was leaning into your strengths or challenge you on how you could have handled a situation better.
-Rather they rely on you to share candidly in an unbiased way how you feel you did.
+Rather they rely on you to share candidly in an unbiased way (which is darn near impossible) how you feel you did.
 While that does have value, it is not all-encompassing.